What to bring to retreats in India

 Loose clothes with long legs and sleeves furthermore serves as protection against

-mosquitoes.
+mosquitos.
 Synthetic dress may be very warm so try to bring clothes of cotton.
 It is

 possible to buy clothes in the town but make sure you have dress for the first days.

-– Men can wear shorts (preferable not shorter than just above the knee) and long pants.
+– Men: can wear shorts (preferable not shorter than just above the knee) and long pants.

 When entering temples and ashrams men should wear long pants or traditional Indian